nuttyinc578/the-cube/README.md

 # the-cube
 a phyics game
 <img width="989" height="374" alt="Screenshot 2025-08-29 195812" src="https://github.com/user-attachments/assets/50f34bb9-069c-4244-80d5-fd3b988ed236" />
-[!WARNING]
+> [!WARNING]
-> this is owned by nutty studio
+> This repository is owned by nutty studio and its resceted
-> do NOT FORK OR BYPASS THE RULE
+> ther is a risk of geting banned off This repository